 Before the brilliant and bizarre James Gunn was super famous for directing big hits like Guardians of The Galaxy, he helped the equally brilliant and even more bizarre game developer Suda 51 create this totally bonkers hack and slash title.
 Combining and riffing on B-movies, zombie horror, and the magical girl genre that’s mostly prevalent in Japan (think Sailor Moon), Lollipop Chainsaw is a bloody and hilarious action romp that deserved much more attention than it got.

 Prototype hit shelves right around the same time as another super-powered sandbox action game, the first inFAMOUS, and it ended up being overshadowed by the PS3 exclusive.
 However, I’d argue that Prototype was a better game.
 The traversal was far better, the range of powers was greater, and the ridiculous amount of destruction (or fun!) you could could create while free-roaming in Prototype far surpassed that of the inFAMOUS series’ initial outing.
-Cole’s electricity powers in inFAMOUS are cool, but Alex Mercer could level most of an enemy base by divebombing off of a building, jump onto a tank, absorb the memories and skills of the driver, and then finish the job with the armored vehicle.
-Doesn’t one of those options sound a little more fun?
+Cole’s electricity powers in inFAMOUS were fine, but Alex Mercer could level most of an enemy base by divebombing off of a building, jump into a tank, absorb the memories and skills of the driver, and then finish the job with the armored vehicle.
+One of those is much more fun than the other.